 Scholarships

-Charting Careers’ Scholarship Program provides financial support to help our high school graduates and college students pursue their educational and career goals.
-Scholarships are awarded to participants who have been actively engaged in Charting Careers programs and demonstrate perseverance, leadership, and commitment to their dreams.
-Funds are not given directly to students but are paid to educational institutions or directly toward approved expenses such as tuition, books, and required supplies.
-This ensures that resources go exactly where they are needed, removing barriers and opening doors to brighter futures.
+Charting Careers’ Scholarship Program provides financial support to help high school graduates and college students pursue their educational and career goals.
+Scholarships are awarded to participants who have been actively engaged in Charting Careers programs and demonstrate perseverance, leadership, and commitment to their goals.

-• Joshua One Nine Scholarship - yearly scholarship(s) from our Charting Careers Endowment Fund with the Anne Arundel County Community Foundation
+Joshua One Nine Scholarship: Yearly scholarship(s) awarded through the Charting Careers Endowment Fund at the Anne Arundel County Community Foundation, supporting scholars pursuing postsecondary education.

-• The Larry L. Griffin Scholarship from the Inner West St. Association - a scholarship for a student with roots in the Greater Clay St. Community in honor of Larry L. Griffin
+The Larry L. Griffin Scholarship: Established by the Inner West Street Association, this scholarship supports a student with roots in the Greater Clay Street community in honor of Larry L. Griffin.

 How Scholarships Work at Charting Careers